I hope that everyone's enjoying the last few days of summer!

 Strategic Planning at LGES

-Lake George Central School is in the third year of our current Strategic Plan.
-In conjuction with that plan, our shared decision making body (LGES Educational Cabinet) establishes 1 year building goals.
+Lake George Central School is in the fourth year of our current Strategic Plan.
+In conjunction with that plan, our shared decision making body (LGES Educational Cabinet) establishes 1 year building goals.

 In 2019 LGES made a decision to move away from AIMSweb assessments as a benchmarking system for ELA and Math.
 After a great deal of research, we determined that i-Ready was a better option for us and provides us with better information. i-Ready is administered three times a year (Fall, Winter, Spring), to all students in grades 1-6 and twice at K (Winter, Spring) to help identify student needs and strengths in reading and math.
 Several weeks ago, we administered our first round of i-Ready benchmarks, and we are sharing those results with you today.
 This letter is intended to help explain i-Ready and simplify the reports.